 Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

-The topic of deer hunting calibers has been hotly debated around tailgates, campfires, and skinning sheds for more than a century.
-Because there are about as many opinions as there are deer hunters, narrowing down the options to make a “best cartridge for deer” list was no easy task.
+The topic of deer hunting calibers has been hotly debated around tailgates, campfires, and skinning sheds for over a century.
+Since there are about as many opinions as there are deer hunters, narrowing down the options to make a “best cartridge for deer” list was no easy task.

 Whitetail deer live in diverse habitats.
 Whitetail deer hunters also use diverse hunting tactics.
-Rifle cartridges that work well from a big woods treestand aren’t going to cut for a hunter sniping shots across acres of harvested corn.
+Rifle cartridges that work well from a big woods treestand aren’t going to cut it for a hunter sniping shots across acres of harvested cornfields.

 We tried to include something for every type of deer hunting, from spot-and-stalk to long sits in a box blind.
 The cartridges on this list are the rock stars of American deer hunting.